srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-security-center-for-iot.md

 ### Exercise 6: Configure Solution Management

-Azure Security Center for IoT provides comprehensive end-to-end security for Azure-based IoT solutions.
+Azure Security Center for IoT provides end-to-end security for Azure-based IoT solutions.

 With Azure Security Center for IoT, you can monitor your entire IoT solution in one dashboard, surfacing all of your IoT devices, IoT platforms and back-end resources in Azure.